-Posted on January 13, 2021 at 07:36 PM
+Posted on October 25, 2021 at 07:36 PM

-What to know about storm Damage and insurance
+What to know about storm damage and insurance

 Fall and winter storms often bring high winds and heavy rain to the Pacific Northwest, causing damage to homes, businesses and vehicles.

-For those who are in a storm’s path and experience damage, here’s what you should know about Home, Business and Auto Insurance coverage for storm-related damage:
+What to know about Home, Business and Auto Insurance coverage for storm-related damage:

 - Flood Insurance can be purchased through an insurance agent or an insurer participating in the National Flood Insurance Program (NFIP).
 Some private insurers offer coverage as well.
 Typically, there is a 30-day waiting period from the time a policy is purchased until you are covered.